 Feeling valued gives you a purpose in life.
 Feeling valued in your work allows you to get up in the morning and feel like you have a job to do that’s something others will benefit from or that others need.
 Yes, there’s a monetary exchange, but sometimes, even that isn’t as important as the feeling of value.

-The need to feel valued is also why it’s so important, and in my humble opinion, a responsibility for us to also give that same value.
+The need to feel valued is also why it’s so important for us to also give that same value.
 In our exchanges with people, we need to make a point to express when there’s a job being done well.